-This Civil Servants' Union Boss Has Questioned Whether Steve Baker Is Fit To Be A Minister
+Brexit Minister Steve Baker Says He'll Apologise For Suggesting He'd Heard About A Pro-Remain Plot

 Baker's comments came after BuzzFeed News revealed on Monday that the government's new analysis of the impact of Brexit says the UK would be worse off outside the European Union under every scenario modelled.

-He appeared to agree with Tory MP Jacob Rees-Mogg in the House of Commons on Thursday when he said that Treasury officials had "deliberately developed a model to show that all options other than staying in the customs union were bad and that officials intended to use this to influence policy".
+Rees-Mogg asked Baker on Thursday morning to confirm that Grant had told him Treasury officials had "deliberately developed a model to show that all options other than staying in the customs union were bad and that officials intended to use this to influence policy".

-The apparent foundation for the claim was later called into question by Centre for European Reform director Charles Grant, the man Rees-Mogg named as Baker's source for it.
-Grant issued a statement which said he: "Did not say or imply" to Baker that the Treasury "had deliberately developed a model to show that all options outside the customs union were bad with an intention to influence policy."

-Grant's statement was supported on social media by Duncan Weldon, head of research at the Resolution Group, who said he chaired the meeting, and Antoinette Sandbach, the pro-Remain MP, who said she was also present.

 Baker replied: "I am sorry to say that my honourable friend's account is essentially correct."
 At this, Brexit secretary David Davis, who was sitting alongside him, visibly winced.